apurin/js-frontend-backend-example/2. unit tests with Mocha and Chai/readme.md

-# 1. Create simple frontend and backend
+# 2. Unit tests with Mocha and Chai
 Shows how to run unit tests.

 ## Setup